Sign In

 "Well, I'm actually a producer".

-Production coordinators are looking for PAs who want to be excellent PAs and use their experience to progress up the ladder.
-Although it’s good to show ambition, do the job you are employed to do, and don’t quote the cliched lines that veterans of the industry hear time and again.
+Production coordinators are looking for runners who want to be excellent runners and use their experience to progress up the ladder.
+Although it’s good to show ambition, do the job you are employed to do and don’t quote the cliched lines that veterans of the industry hear time and again.

-It can be difficult to balance people’s needs so make sure you are polite and try not to get stressed, especially when dealing with pressurized situations.
+It can be difficult to balance people’s needs so make sure you are polite and try not to get stressed, especially when dealing with pressurised situations.
 If in doubt speak to the coordinator.

 Are you good with computer systems?